-If you want a little more flavor you can choose to use salted butter instead of olive oil for sauteeing the veggies in.
-Margarine and plant based butter also work (I’ve tried).
+If you want a little more flavor from this easy wild rice pilaf, you can choose to use salted butter instead of olive oil for sauteeing the veggies in.
+Margarine and plant based butter also work (I've tried).

 Chicken broth is my go-to for making this instead of water, but vegetable broth also works great and helps to add in more flavor.
 You can also use bullion and water to DIY a broth.